 “I could open it now… I figure almost dying last night was considered a low point.
 But…” After hesitating for a few moments, Adam put the note back inside the envelope.
 “Not yet.”

 Setting the envelope down, he picked up his cell phone.
 Cracked, but seemingly still functional.
 Although it was difficult for Adam to read what was on the screen.
 He sighed, putting it down as well.

 A few minutes later, Adam was in the shower.
 He had his head lowered, the water flowing through his hair.
-The dirt and blood on his body was coming off, but he figured some scrubbing would finish it off.
+The dirt and blood on his body were starting to come off, but he figured some extra scrubbing was necessary.